amirhosseinzlf/SMARLA/README.md

 2. crossing the left border, or
 3. exceeding the limit of200 time steps.

-In our custom version of the Mountain Car, climbing the left hill is considered an unsafe situation.
-Consequently, reaching to the leftmost position in the environment results in a termination with the lowest reward.

-We define functional faults as follows:

-- **Functional fault:** If in an episode, the car climbs the left hill and passes the left border of the environment, we consider that there is a functional fault and the reward is equal to the minimum reward (-200).
+- **Safety violation:** A safety violation is simulated by considering the crossing of the left border of the environment as an irrecoverable unsafe state that poses potential damage to the car.
+Consequently, when the car crosses the left border of the environment, it triggers a safety violation, leading to the termination of the episode.
+This modification allows us to assess the effectiveness of SMARLA in predicting safety violations.

 ## Code Breakdown
-This project is implemented in python with GoogleColab (Jupyter-notebook).
+This project is implemented in python with Jupyter-notebook.

-We have two main notebook files the first one is `STARLA.ipynb` which contains the implementation of our search-based testing approach.
-The second one `Execute_Results.ipynb` is the final step to execute the results as is meant to prepare data required for answering RQ1 & RQ3.
+In this replication package, we have two notebook files for each case study the first one is `SMARLA_{Case Study Name}.ipynb` which contains the implementation of safety monitor.
+The second one `RQ_{Case Study Name}.ipynb` is the final step to reproduce the results to answer  RQ1 - RQ2 and RQ3.
+However the discription and the details of RQ3 are not presented in the paper due to the space limitations.
+For this reason we have explaind RQ3 in details here in our replication package.

-`STARLA.ipynb` contains the implementation of our search-based testing approach.
-The results are stored as files.
+`SMARLA_{Case Study Name}.ipynb` contains the implementation of SMARLA.
+Safety monitoring model and Abtraction data will be generated and stored as files.

-`Execute_Results.ipynb` removed the duplicated episodes in the results and executed the final set of episodes.
-This is to keep only valid and consistent failing episodes.
-Thes results are saved as files.
+`RQ_{Case Study Name}.ipynb` transformes the episodes and analysis the performace of safety violation prediction model with different parameters, and generates plots and figures to answer RQs

-Mountain Car folder contains the implementation of STARLA on Mountain Car problem.
-Files follow the same structore as well.
+Mountain-Car folder contains the implementation of SMARLA on Mountain Car problem.
+Dataset and Result files follow the same structore as well.
-`RUN_STARLA_MTC.ipynb` contains the implementation of our search-based testing approach for Mountain Car enrironment, `RE_EXECUTE_MTC.ipynb` is the final step to execute the results.

-As our algorithm is randomized to have a fair comparison we need to run our algorithm and the baseline many times and compare the results.

 ## Requirements